Clara '96

 Departmental Recitals are held several times each semester.
 All students taking private lessons may perform at the discretion of their teacher; all majors in music are required to perform at least once each semester.

 All Music Majors and Minors are required to attend ten approved recitals and concerts each semester, or 2/3 of those presented at Geneva, whichever is less.
-Voice recitals, operas, and faculty concerts are particularly recommended.
-An updated schedule of Geneva concerts may be found on the Web at: <http://www.geneva.edu/about_geneva/academic/undergraduate/music/events.html****>.
+Voice recitals, operas, choral concerts, and faculty recitals are particularly recommended for Voice students.

 Schedule | Music | Materials | Practicing | Accompanying | Boards | Grades | Masterclass | Concerts